johanneslutzeyer/johanneslutzeyer.github.io/index.md

 ---

 ## News
+- **November 2024**: Please come join us at the <a href="https://sites.google.com/view/learning-on-graph-paris-meetup/home" target=" blank">Paris Learning on Graphs Meetup </a> accompanying the Learning on Graphs Conference.
-- **August 2024**: We invite applications for a CIFRE PhD position in collaboration with CMA-CGM on Graph Neural Networks for Maritime Trade.
+- - **August 2024**: [Applications are now closed.]
+We invite applications for a CIFRE PhD position in collaboration with CMA-CGM on Graph Neural Networks for Maritime Trade.
 Please consider <a href="https://jobs.cmacgm-group.com/CMACGM/job/Marseille-Th%C3%A8se-CIFRE-PhD-Deep-Learning-Graph-Neural-Networks/1101237901/" target=" blank">applying</a>!
 - **July 2024**: I am very happy to receive one of the <a href="https://x.com/icmlconf/status/1815647580577059312" target=" blank">ICML Best Reviewer Awards</a>.
 - **June 2024**: I gave a keynote talk entitled "Graph Learning for and with Graph Neural Networks" at the <a href="http://intranet.gdr-isis.fr/index.php?page=reunion&idreunion=523" target="_blank">GdR Graph Learning Day</a> organised by <a href="https://abreloy.github.io/" target="_blank">Arnaud Breloy</a> and <a href="https://www.benjamin-girault.com/" target="_blank">Benjamin Girault</a>. [<a href="https://johanneslutzeyer.com/doc/2024-06-06_JohannesLutzeyer_GraphLearningForAndWithGraphNeuralNetworks_Handout.pdf" target=" blank">Slides</a>]
 - **May 2024**: I gave a seminar entitled "Recent Advances in Graph Neural Network Robustness" at the <a href="https://www.tii.ae/seminar/aidrc-seminar-series-dr-johannes-lutzeyer" target="_blank">AIDRC Seminar Series</a> organised by <a href="https://melaseddik.github.io/" target="_blank">Mohamed El Amine Seddik</a>. [<a href="https://johanneslutzeyer.com/doc/2024-05-15_JohannesLutzeyer_RecentAdvancesInGraphNeuralNetworkRobustness.pdf" target=" blank">Slides</a>]